wp-plugins/dynamic-widgets/trunk/readme.txt

 Tags: widget, widgets, dynamic, sidebar, custom, rules, admin, conditional tags Requires at least: 2.9.1
 Tested up to: 2.9.2
-Stable tag: 1.2.3
+Stable tag: 1.3

 Dynamic Widgets gives you more control over your widgets.
 It lets you dynamicly place widgets on WordPress pages.

 == Description ==

 Dynamic Widgets gives you more control over your widgets.
-It lets you dynamicly place widgets on WordPress pages by excluding or including rules by role, for the homepage, single posts, pages, authors, categories, archives, search and the error page.
+It lets you dynamicly place widgets on WordPress pages by excluding or including rules by role, dates, for the homepage, single posts, pages, authors, categories, archives, error and the search page.

 * Default widget display setting is supported for:
   - User roles
+  - Dates
   - Front page
   - Single post pages
   - Pages